Kang Sukhi: Careers

 He taught at Seoul National University from 1982 to 2000 and produced many disciples.
-His most famous disciple was Unsuk Chin, but his terminal disciple was Lee Sangwon.
+His most famous disciple was Unsuk Chin, and his last disciple was Lee Sangwon.
 Since 2006, he has been holding regular special classes at Shobi University, in Japan where his student Tetsuyama Omura used to work and Kenichiro Ito's mother school.
 In 2004, a series of concerts celebrating his 70th birthday was held around the world.
 Even after he was 70 years old, he was still active in his creative activities and was the most admired heavy weight in the Korean composer world as a whole In 2007, the third musical drama "From Earth to Venus" was premiered in Seoul.
 In the 2000s he returned to Edition Gravis to publish new works.

 In recent years, he had been enthusiastic about the search for microtonal intervals using overtone relations, and has shown a high interest in consonant sound that does not depend on equal temperament harmony.
 The structuralist approach that was one mentioned was rather more mature in it.
 Although his work is still published by Ricordi, Durand-Salabert-Eschig, and Edition Gravis, the sale of CD collections and streaming of sound sources by others is rare, and their legitimate evaluation has been delayed.

-He died August 16, 2020 in Seoul.
+He died on August 16, 2020, in Seoul.